olsenjames1116/portfolioPage/README.md

 - Animation and transitions
 - CSS Modules

-All materials and coding contained herein are © in 2024 by James Olsen.
+All materials and coding contained herein are © 2024 by James Olsen.